athomik79/Template-Engine-Employee-Summary/README.md

 ### Tests:

-jestjs.io is used for running tests, can be run wih `npm runt test`
+jestjs.io is used for running tests, can be run wih `npm run test`

 ### Questions: